 Being self employed for the first time in my life is like running up and down the stairs 50 times a day.
-I loose my breath, catch my breath and loose it again.
+I lose my breath, catch my breath and lose it again.
 Some times it feels like I am flying, other times I drag my feet after myself.
 Suddenly it´s clear how much I put my own worth in the hands of other people´s recognition.

 “So what are you doing now?”

 “Oh really?
 Well, I guess it is a good way to kill time in between jobs, huh?”

 “Uhm…no, being self employed is actually my job, I don´t want a fix employment right now.”

 This conversation I´ve had a couple of times with different people since I decided to take the step and become a freelancer.
 I try not to feel uneasy by the question, not to read anything more in to it than what it is: a normal question.
 But the truth is that it is hard for me not to take things personal at the moment.
 I am building up my business but at the same time I am also working hard with my own self worth.
 It´s like this little man on my shoulder, also known as Jante (all you non Scandinavians – look up Law of Jante on Wikipedia), now shouts louder than ever before: ”Who do you think you are!?
 What makes you believe you can pull this off!?”.